Cost of an Alternator Replacement

 Dead battery

 A faulty alternator won’t properly charge your battery while the engine is running, so a dead battery could be a sign of an alternator problem.
 The best way to tell if it's your battery or alternator is to install a new battery.
-If the battery dies shortly after installation, your alternator is most likely to blame.
+If the new battery dies shortly after installation, your alternator is most likely to blame.

 Difficulty starting